tobiascr/chess/README.md

 The code in this repository is programmed in Python 3.7.3 using the standard library.

-chess_command_line.py is a text based user inteface to the chess engine.
+chess_command_line.py is a text based user inteface for the chess engine.

 engine.py is a chess engine.
 It take positions as input and try to compute a move.